Back to Logging guides

 Screenshot displaying the log entries in Better Stack

-First, create an additional source named "Nginx logs" by following the same steps you did previously.
-Copy the source token to a safe place.
+Now that you have successfully forwarded the Bash script logs, it's time to add Nginx service logs as well.
+First, create an additional source named "Nginx logs" in Better Stack by following the same steps you did previously.
+Make sure to copy both the source token and ingestion host to a safe place.

-cd filebeat
+cd filebeat-config

 nano filebeat-nginx.yml